 Network fees, also referred to as miner fees, are paid to the miner for processing token transactions and securing the respective network.
 Learn more.

 A swap could fail because of a sudden shift in the exchange price between the cryptocurrencies you are trying to swap.
 We recommend you wait at least 60 seconds before retrying the transaction.
 If you continue to encounter this error, please restart the app and check that you are running the most up-to-date version of the app.

 Why is my swap still pending?

 Network congestion and/or paid gas fees that are lower than the current network average may be the reason why your trade is still in “pending” status.

 Ethereum miners prioritize transactions with the highest paid gas fees.
 So if your transaction has a lower paid gas fee, then your transaction confirmation on the blockchain gets pushed to the bottom of the queue.

-How do I access my conversion history?
+How do I access my transaction history?

-To access your conversion history:
+To access your transaction history:

-You can tap on the transaction to view the details.
+Tap the transaction to view the details.

 Tap the link on the bottom to view transaction details.